chebrolukp/DictionaryApp/README.md

 - Search English words
 - Audio pronunciation using ExoPlayer
 - Search history
+- Clicking a word in search history automatically re-runs the search
 - Offline cache using Room

 ## Tech Stack